 The pressure vessel shall be ductile iron 65-45-15 and common headers shall be SA-53B ERW pipe.

-Boiler vessel shall be covered with 2 inch soft high temperature insulation.
+Boiler vessel shall be covered with 2 inch soft high temperature insulation with R value of 7.6 and the element shroud cover shall be covered with 2 inch foam board with R value of 10.

-Boiler front access doors and top shall be Grade 430 stainless steel and side and back panels shall be steel with primer and finished coat of paint.
+Boiler front access doors and top shall be 16 guage, Grade 430 stainless steel and side and back panels shall be 16 gauge steel with primer and powder coated texture paint..

 BOILER DESIGN